1793 Chain Cent - America, Without Periods

 Description

 The 1793 Chain Cent - America, Without Periods is a cent produced at the Philadelphia Mint as part of the Flowing Hair Chain Cents 1793 series.
-With a mintage of 36,103, this is a scarce issue.
-The obverse features Liberty facing right with flowing hair, surrounded by stars, while the reverse displays a chain of 15 links representing the states of the Union.
-Designed by Attributed to Henry Voight.
+With a mintage of 36,103, this is a scarce issue — the lowest mintage among 3 mint variants, representing only 33% of total production.
+The obverse features Liberty facing right with flowing hair, surrounded by stars and the reverse displays a chain of 15 links representing the states of the Union.
+Produced during the earliest years of the United States Mint, when the young republic was establishing its monetary system and coinage traditions.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $604K to $1217K depending on grade and condition.
 Struck in copper, weighing 13.48 grams, 27 mm in diameter, with a bars and vines edge.
 Cataloged as PCGS #1341.
-The 1793 Chain Cent was the first coin struck for general circulation at the newly established Philadelphia Mint.
-Among the most historically significant U.S. coins.
-Even well-worn examples command substantial premiums.

 External References